core-wg/transport-indication/draft-ietf-core-transport-indication.md

 # Open Questions / further ideas

-* OSCORE interaction: {{?RFC8613}} Section 4.1.3.2 requirements place OSCORE use in a weird category between has-proxy and has-unique-proxy
-  (because if routing still works, the result will be correct).
-  Not sure how to write this down properly, or whether it's actionable at all.

-  Possibly there is an inbetween category of
-  "The host needs the Uri-Host etc. when accessed through CoAP, but because the host does not use the same OSCORE KID across different virtual hosts, it's has-unique-proxy as soon as you talk OSCORE".

 * Self-uniqueness:

   A host that wants to indicate that it doesn't care about Uri-Host